 Access for women arrived in 1918, when the New Jersey College for Women (now Douglass Residential College) was founded.
 In 1945 and 1956, state legislative acts designated Rutgers as The State University of New Jersey, a public institution.
-The University of Newark (now Rutgers–Newark) joined Rutgers in 1946, followed by the College of South Jersey (now Rutgers–Camden) in 1950, which gave Rutgers a statewide presence.
+The University of Newark (now Rutgers University–Newark) joined Rutgers in 1946, followed by the College of South Jersey (now Rutgers University–Camden) in 1950, which gave Rutgers a statewide presence.

 In 1989, Rutgers was invited to join the Association of American Universities, making Rutgers one of the top 62 research universities in North America.
 Rutgers’ standing as a leading university reached new heights in 2013 when a state legislative act transferred to Rutgers much of the University of Medicine and Dentistry of New Jersey, including two medical schools and a dental school.

 Today, with more than 65,000 students, Rutgers is one of the most significant and diverse comprehensive research universities in the nation.

 Explore Rutgers History